are lab grown diamonds real

 Environmental and Ethical Considerations

 In recent years, the synthetic diamond industry has positioned itself as an environmentally friendly and ethically sound alternative to traditional diamond mining.
-This approach has resonated with eco-conscious consumers and those concerned about conflict diamonds.
+This approach has resonated with Eco-conscious consumers and those concerned about conflict diamonds, If you're considering a simulated diamond ring, you might also want to understand the differences between these and real diamonds.

 Current State and Future Prospects